ymadoff/ryba/kafka/broker/install.coffee.md

           { chain: 'INPUT', jump: 'ACCEPT', dport: kafka.broker['port'], protocol: 'tcp', state: 'NEW', comment: "Kafka Broker" }
         ]
         if: ctx.config.iptables.action is 'start'
       .then next

+## Package

+Install the Kafka consumer package and set it to the latest version.
+Note, we select the "kafka-broker" hdp directory.
+There is no "kafka-consumer" directories.

+    module.exports.push name: 'Kafka Consumer # Package', handler: (ctx, next) -> ctx
+      .service
+        name: 'kafka'
+      .hdp_select
+        name: 'kafka-broker'
+      .then next

 ## Configure